 The former IT security centers EC SPRIDE and CASED, respectively funded by the German Federal Government and the State of Hesse, have been united in order to bundle their strengths within the “Center for Research in Security and Privacy” (CRISP).

-CRISP is comprised of several partner institutions that include Technische Universität Darmstadt with its CYSEC profile area for IT security research, the Darmstadt University of Applied Sciences, and the Fraunhofer Institutes for Secure Information Technology (Fraunhofer SIT) and for Computer Graphics Research (Fraunhofer IGD), both located in Darmstadt.
+CRISP is comprised of several partner institutions that include Technische Universität Darmstadt with its CYSEC profile area for IT security research, the Darmstadt University of Applied Sciences, and the Fraunhofer Institute for Secure Information Technology (Fraunhofer SIT) and the Fraunhofer Institute for Computer Graphics Research (Fraunhofer IGD), both located in Darmstadt.
 This partnership represents the largest alliance of research institutes in the area of cybersecurity within Europe.

 The research projects are interdisciplinary – involving various subject areas such as engineering, philosophy, physics, psychology, law and economics – and they cooperate both nationally and internationally with non-university research and industry partners.

-CRISP is funded by the German Federal Ministry of Education and Research and the Hessian Ministry for Science and the Arts.
+CRISP is funded by the German Federal Ministry of Education and Research and the Hessen State Ministry for Higher Education, Research and the Arts.

 lectures held at international conferences

 researchers in CRISP partner institutes are working on Cybersecurity topics

 Founding of the German Data Center, Deutsche Rechenzentrum (DRZ) in Darmstadt.
 In the seventies the Institute for Teleprocessing later emerged into the Fraunhofer Institut für Sichere Informations Technologie, SIT.